 The induced immigration

-This is the latest tactic implemented: Import migrants from third countries, via air or land charters, by facilitating their transit through the national territory to project them on the border of the western neighbour.
+This is the last tactic implemented: Import migrants from third countries, via air or land charters, by facilitating their transit through the national territory to project them on the border of the western neighbor.
 It certainly does not date from today and from the hybrid action carried out by the Belarusians against Poland and the Baltic countries.
 It was previously used by the Russians to put pressure on Finland, by bringing migrants by bus to the Far North.

 Frozen conflicts that can reopen